Pavia Courthouse: History

 The building originally served as the Augustinian monastery of La Colombina, documented since at least 1140.
 It later passed to the Lateran Canons and, in 1513, came under the control of San Matteo Hospital.
 In 1539, the Somascan Fathers were granted use of the complex and established an orphanage.
 Thanks to donations from noblewoman Bianca Beccaria d'Adda and others, the Somascans expanded the complex, consecrating a new church in 1605 and completing the bell tower in 1612.
 Further renovations followed in the 17th and early 18th centuries.

-In 1760, architect Lorenzo Cassani was commissioned to rebuilt and expand the complex.
+In 1760, architect Lorenzo Cassani was commissioned to rebuild and expand the complex.
 Construction ended in 1767.
 After the convent's suppression in 1810, the building was repurposed to house judicial offices.
 By 1837, it accommodated the criminal court, civil court, public prosecutor's office, and prison facilities.
 Since 1914, it has served as the official courthouse for both civil and criminal proceedings.